 Terpene Profile: Beta-Caryophyllene, Humulene, Limonene and Linalool

-Packaging Details: Packaged 6/23, tested/reviewed on 7/23, exactly 30 days after.
+Packaging Details: Packaged on 6/23, tested/reviewed on 7/23, exactly 30 days after.

 Pricing Details: Purchased 3.5 grams for $55.95 at Shoom in Niagara, Ontario, Canada. ($15.99/gram)

 Now when it comes to bag appeal, the first noticeable characteristic was how shiny each bud was as I held it up to the light, that my friends, is usually a good sign.
-I wasn’t wrong (take a look at the microscopic pics on the bottom of this review) the trichome glands were VERY intact, and that’s been somewhat rare in the legal market.
+I wasn’t wrong (take a look at the microscopic pics at the bottom of this review) the trichome glands were VERY intact, and that’s been somewhat rare in the legal market.

-I wanted garlic, I wanted lemon, I got….cheese.
-Underwhelming aroma for me, not only was it subtle but I really didn’t get much other than pepper and cheese mostly, with a slight touch of citrus.
+I wanted garlic; I wanted lemon.
+I got….cheese.
+Underwhelming aroma for me; not only was it subtle, but I really didn’t get much other than pepper and cheese, mostly, with a slight touch of citrus.
 After bidding up the weed, it seems like the caryophyllene really starts to dominate, feels like you’re about to roll up some pepper.

-My least favorite aspect of this Lemon Garlic OG strain review was definitely the flavor, because, well there was none.
-Everything was completely muted on the palate, on the exhale I was trying to get something, anything, but all I got was nothingness.
+My least favorite aspect of this Lemon Garlic OG strain review was definitely the flavor because, well, there was none.
+Everything was completely muted on the palate; on the exhale, I was trying to get something, anything, but all I got was nothingness.

-This indica-dominant strain gives off some indica vibes for sure, and I wouldn’t smoke this in the early hours of the day.
-Although it’s not the most “clear-headed” type of high, there was no anxiety/paranoia present which sometimes happens with strong indica strains, THC levels being under 20% probably helped with that.
+This Indica-dominant strain gives off some indica vibes for sure, and I wouldn’t smoke this in the early hours of the day.
+Although it’s not the most “clear-headed” type of high, there was no anxiety/paranoia present which sometimes happens with strong indica strains.
+THC levels being under 20% probably helped with that.

-This is an above average strain, there is no debating that whatsoever.
+This is an above-average strain, and there is no debating that whatsoever.
 I would recommend this to beginners and everyday users as well, only to SPOIL yourself…once.
-This Lemon Garlic OG is fine, pretty good even, but nowhere close to be worth $15.99/gram.
+This Lemon Garlic OG is fine, pretty good even, but nowhere close to being worth $15.99/gram.